 - how to take responsibility for their own and others safety.

-We use the Norfolk Services recognised Internet Service Provider and have age related filtering system for our internet.
+Within the federation, we use the Norfolk Services recognised Internet Service Provider and an Internet Watch Foundation recognised service provider, both of these providers have age related filtering systems in place.

 How can you ensure your child is safe online at home?